gabriel119435/httpBasic/readMe.md

 | admin/admin    | STANDARD, ADMIN |

 APIs with `/seriousInfo` requires user authentication with ADMIN role.
 To all other APIs, just authenticate with any user!

+<h1>Http Basic Configured with externalized authorities</h1>

+Using `@ConfigurationProperties` we managed to retrieve our authorities and now we can add services and its authorities with application.yml

+Besides that, now we can use `@PreAuthorize("hasAuthority('someService')")` directly into any controller's method, and leave `configure(HttpSecurity http)` method with less info